-- refer the matter for fresh consideration to an appropriate individual who has not had any previous involvement with or any personal interest in the matter.
-At this stage the appeal may be upheld or not upheld.
-If the Appellant remains dissatisfied with the outcome of this consideration, they may proceed to an appeal hearing.
+• refer the matter for fresh consideration to an appropriate individual who has not had any previous involvement with or any personal interest in the matter.
+At this stage the appeal may be upheld (in whole or in part) or not upheld.
+If the appellant remains dissatisfied with the outcome of this consideration, they may proceed to an appeal hearing.
 A request for an appeal hearing must be made within 14 calendar days of receipt of the preliminary appeal outcome letter.
-Awarding bodies will not accept appeals made outside of this timescale. - refer the matter to an appeal hearing.
+Awarding bodies will not accept appeals made outside of this timescale.

+- refer the matter to an appeal hearing.
 The procedure followed at the appeal hearing will be as set out in paragraphs 55-78; - not accept the appeal for investigation because no valid reasonable grounds for appeal have been provided.